msartore/ATAHelper/README.md

 ```bash
 ATAHelper apkS <filename>
 ```
-To use this command you have to create a file with the list of apps, to create this file you can use this command
+You have to create a file with the list of apps, to create this file you can use this command
 ```bash
 adb shell pm list packages -s > <filename>
 ```